 Most people I know who travel to Jamaica recommend a resort, specifically a Sandals resort.
 I am an AirBnB type of traveler, even when traveling internationally.
 I want to experience the culture, get to know the locals and understand the history of the city I am visiting, as best as I can.
 I have a better experience when I'm NOT on a resort.
 I don't want to eat an Americanized version of the local food or hang out with other tourists.
 I want to immerse myself in the culture.
 In Montego Bay I stayed at the Ladywood Villa, a Russell Villas property.
 I highly recommend this property if resort life is not for you.
 Without sounding like a concierge (no shade intended) or a commercial for Ladywood Villa, it is nothing short of amazing.
 The staff is outstanding.
 The housekeeper (Latoya) and cook (Emsley) were a pair of the most thoughtful and engaging souls I've encountered.
 I have not had better service or better food for that matter in quite a while.
 I dreaded coming back to the Midwest leaving behind the food of the Caribbean: jerk lobster, fresh june plums, plantains, starfruit and papaya.

-The Villa is beautiful – it will easily accommodate a group of eight.
+The Villa is beautiful - it will easily accommodate a group of eight.
 It boasts four-bedrooms and three bathrooms.
-All of the bedrooms are equipped with A/C – a must for a tropical climate like Jamaica.
-Even in October the temperature was knocking on the door of 90-plus degrees.
+All of the bedrooms are equipped with A/C - a must for a tropical climate like Jamaica.
+Even in October the temperature was knocking on the door at 90-plus degrees.
 Forget about being cute.
-Sweating and being cute don’t go hand and hand.
+Sweating and being cute don't go hand and hand.
 Focus on relaxing and enjoying yourself.
 That was my vibe!
 Back to the villa for just one more moment.
-Of course Wifi is available just in case you need to “do it for the ‘Gram” or check in back at your homebase.
-The estate also has two tennis courts onsite, which we used, an outdoor bar, pool, multiple outdoor seating areas and around-the-clock security.
+Of course, Wifi is available just in case you need to "do it for the 'Gram" or check in back at your home base.
+The estate also has two tennis courts onsite, which we used, an outdoor bar, a pool, multiple outdoor seating areas, and around-the-clock security.
 Bonus!
-Drivers can be arranged to take you wherever you fancy, including other towns if your explorer hearts desire.
+Drivers can be arranged to take you wherever you fancy, including other towns if your explorer's hearts desire.
 It has got to be the best place to stay in the city.
 I would be amazed if there were anything better.
 Have I said how much I love Montego Bay and this villa?
 LOL.

-Not far from the Villa, maybe two-miles away, is one of the most highly recommended, authentic places to eat, Scotchies.
+Not far from the Villa, maybe two miles away, is one of the most highly recommended, authentic places to eat, Scotchies.
 Scotchies specializes in all things spicy and jerk.
 Prepare yourself!
-It is open air – Jamaica is hot and the food is spicy.
+It is open air - Jamaica is hot and the food is spicy.
 Got it?
 The upside is you get a lot of amazing food for very little money.
 I learned Festival Bread is easy to overdose on.
 Seriously, it is so good.
-I barely eat carbs but somehow I nearly ate half my bodyweight in Festival Bread.
-It’s nothing more than a lightly sweetened cornbread cake.
-Paired with red beans and rice you can easily fall off of the low-carb wagon, like I did *long sigh*.
-Scotchies is known for their jerk chicken and pork.
-I can’t personally vouch for either but others in my party made return trips to Scotchies for the chicken if that gives you any indicator on whether it lives up to its reputation.
+I barely eat carbs but somehow I nearly ate half my body weight in Festival Bread.
+It's nothing more than a lightly sweetened cornbread cake.
+Paired with red beans and rice you can easily fall off of the low-carb wagon like I did *long sigh*.
+Scotchies is known for its jerk chicken and pork.
+I can't personally vouch for either but others in my party made return trips to Scotchies for the chicken if that gives you any indicator of whether it lives up to its reputation.

 Margaritaville - Negril